wu-hongjun/macOS-Thinkpad-X1-Extreme/README.md

 ## Update
 ##### Recent | [Changelog Archive](https://github.com/Errrneist/Hackintosh-Thinkpad-X1-Extreme/blob/master/UPDATES.md)
+* [20191102] Congrats team China for winning the second place in Overwatch World Cup 2019!!
 * [20191101] I guess I shall call this perfect and focus on other things in my life.
 It's been a fun year.
 * [20191030] Happy one year birthday to my X1E!